arir2001/projectfour/README.md

 Non-users:
 - can view blog posts, comments, and all public pages.

 Normal users:
 - can view all public pages
-- post and edit their posts
+- post and edit their comments
-- press reply to inquiries, which redirects you to email
-- archive/ unarchive inquiries.

 Super users:
 - can view all pages